Queendom (TV series): 3rd Preliminary Performances (Part 2) – Fan-dora's Box (Episode 8–9)

 with the Audience Judge Squad and the Special Judge Squad allowed to vote for two acts.
 The act that receives the most votes for the Special Judge Award will have all 2,000 points secured to themselves.
 For the assessment from the other Queendom acts, every act has to vote for an act that they believed to have performed better than them and also to have performed worse than them.
-A hidden rule is that an act also can choose not to vote (usually) for an act that is better than them.
+A hidden rule is that an act also can choose not to vote for an act that is better than them.

-The votes breakdown are calculated by the Audience Judge Squad who will each vote for their favorite Vocal Unit and favorite member of the Performance Unit.

-Results
+Round 3 Results

 Finale Live Comeback Stages (Episode 10)

 In the finale live comeback stages, the six acts each perform a newly produced song live.
-Before the performance, the act that ranked first in the third preliminary performances get to arrange their cue sheet for the finale.
+Before the performance, the act that ranked first in the third preliminary round gets to arrange their cue sheet for the finale.

-For the finale performances, the points breakdown are calculated out of maximum of 50,000 points for each act, and distributed based on votes from the general public through text message, there are not any live audience voting.
-The act with the most votes get 50,000 points, with the points for the remaining acts calculated in proportion of the number of votes received to the number of votes received by the 1st placed act.
+For the finale performances, the points are calculated out of a maximum of 50,000 points for each act, and distributed based on votes from the general public through text message, there are not any live audience voting.
+The team with the most votes gets 50,000 points, with the points for the remaining acts calculated in proportion of the number of votes received to the number of votes received by the 1st placed act.